dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * fix globals (MagicPanels)
     * current selection feature to skip refresh selection button (magicSettings, magicMove)
     * window stays on top feature (magicSettings, all tools with GUI)
     * improve user settings (magicSettings)
-    * cerification and versioning for package and backward compatibility
+    * certification and versioning for package and backward compatibility
     * toolbar icons positioning
     * changes for installation package
     * create copy as Array (magicMove)